Sunbird-cQube/cQube_Base/README.md

 - 8 core CPU (minimum requirement)
 - Domain name (with SSL)
 - 1 TB Storage
-### Reverse proxy rules The following ports have to be configured in the nginix # server with reverse proxy:
+### Reverse proxy rules (public routing)
+The following ports have to be configured in the nginix server with reverse proxy:

 - Port 4200 should be proxied to the '/'
 - Port 8080 should be proxied to the '/auth'
 - Port 3000 should be proxied to the '/api'
 - Port 8000 should be proxied to the '/data'

 ### Nginx - cQube server firewall configuration

 - Port 4200 should be open from nginx to the cQube server
 - Port 8080 should be open from nginx to the cQube server
-- Port 3000 should be open from nginx to the cQube server
 - Port 8000 should be open from nginx to the cQube server
 ### Openvpn - cQube server firewall configuration

 - Port 9000 should be open from openvpn to the cQube server
 - Port 4201 should be open from openvpn to the cQube server

+### Reverse proxy rules (internal routing)
+The following ports have to be configured in the nginix # server with reverse proxy:

+- Port 4201 should be proxied to the '/'
+- Port 3001 should be proxied to the '/api'

+### Nginx - cQube server firewall configuration

+- Port 4201 should be open from nginx to the cQube server
-- Port 3001 should be open from openvpn to the cQube server
+- Port 3001 should be open from nginx to the cQube server

+### Openvpn - cQube server firewall configuration

+- Port 80 should be open from openvpn to the nginx server

 Note: For Installation: follow the below steps directly, for upgradation follow the Upgradation: steps mentioned in the last section.